crozone/ReedSolomonCCSDS/README.md

 In depth reference [is also available](https://public.ccsds.org/Pubs/131x0b3e1.pdf) (Page 4-1)

 # Attribution
+The Reed-Solomon encoder and decoder, found in `/ReedSolomon/Rs8.cs`, is derived from code from "General purpose Reed-Solomon decoder for 8-bit symbols or less", Copyright 2003 Phil Karn, KA9Q.

-Based on code by Phil Karn, KA9Q, 2002, used under the terms of the GNU General Public License (GPL).
+It is used under the terms of the GNU Lesser General Public License (LGPL).
+See the file "LICENSE" in this package for license details.

+The version used for this derivation can be found [here](http://www.ka9q.net/code/fec/fec-3.0.1.tar.bz2).

+The latest version of the original source code can be found [here](http://www.ka9q.net/code/fec/).

 # Methods

 ### Rs8.Encode(Span<byte> block, bool dualBasis = false)
 `public static void Encode(Span<byte> block, bool dualBasis = false)`

 Takes a `Span<byte>` `block` of length `Rs8.BlockLength` (255), of which the first 223 bytes are data, and the last 32 bytes are space for parity.
 Parity is calculated for data, and then written to the last 32 bytes of the block.

 This overload is the equivalent of calling: